Cyclone Rusty: Preparations

 Satellite rainfall analysis from 21 to 28 February showing accumulations throughout Rusty's path.
 A storm maxima of approximately 600 mm occurred offshore while onshore totals peaked at 500 mm near Port Hedland.

 The Port of Port Hedland was shut down for 86 hours as the cyclone slowly moved by, causing significant disruptions to shipping.
 Twenty-six ships were evacuated from the port prior to the storm's arrival.
 Onshore mining was suspended for similar durations nearby.
-BHP, Rio Tinto and Fortescue Metals Group temporarily shut down or scaled back all operations in the area.
+BHP, Rio Tinto and Fortescue temporarily shut down or scaled back all operations in the area.
 The prolonged closure of the port resulted in a 2.4% drop in iron ore prices.
 Losses from lack of productivity and revenue associated with the port closures exceeds A$500 million (US$510 million).

 Coastal areas of Pilbara were placed on red alert on 26 February, meaning residents were on full lock down until the cyclone's passage.
 Approximately 500 people sought refuge in public shelters during the storm.
 As a preventative measure, a 60 km stretch of the Great Northern Highway between Port Hedland and Sandfire was shut down for several days.
 The road closures caused food and gas shortages in some areas; however, police eventually let trucks with supplies through the closed roads.
 As the remnants of Rusty moved south, flood warnings were raised across the Goldfields-Esperance region by 2 March and flood-prone roads were shut down.
 A local race was cancelled due to the storm in Esperance.